 #NCLUDE: Inform.
 Reflect.
 Everyday Action

 #NCLUDE learning groups offer a space to talk candidly about community and belonging as a part of our everyday interactions.
-These small groups are intended to develop relationships in concentrated areas of introspection over a semester to help students, faculty, staff, alum, and the larger community understand and embrace the opportunities we have to create a greater sense of belonging for all.
+These small groups are intended to develop relationships in concentrated areas of introspection over a semester to help students, faculty, staff, alum, and the larger community understand and embrace the opportunities we have to create a greater sense of belonging for all and learn in small groups.
 All are welcome.
-These small groups are intended to develop relationships in concentrated areas of introspection over a semester to help students, faculty, staff, alumni, and the larger community understand and embrace the opportunities we have to learn in small conversation groups.

 Learning Together